 Curriculum-based environmental education programs are available to schools and youth groups.
 Teacher workshops are also available.
 Group programs must be arranged in advance and may be scheduled by calling the park office.

 Programs are offered year round.
 For more information, contact the park office.

 The Locktender’s House in the popular destination of New Hope gives insight into the history of the canal, and serves as the headquarters for the Friends of Delaware Canal.
-While in New Hope, take a mule-drawn canal boat ride to learn about life on the canal during the 1860s.

 Access for People with Disabilities